 \section{Introduction}

 Gravitational lensing describes the deflection of light by massive objects.
-Notably, it is sensitive to baryonic and dark matter and is, therefore, ideal for probing the total matter distribution in the Universe.
+It is sensitive to baryonic and dark matter and, therefore, ideal for probing the total matter distribution in the Universe.
 Since the distribution of matter is highly sensitive to cosmological parameters, it is excellent to test and probe the standard model of cosmology, called the $\Lambda$ Cold Dark Matter model ($\Lambda$CDM).
-Although the $\Lambda$CDM model can describe observations of the early Universe, like the cosmic microwave background \citep[CMB; e.g.][]{planck2020}, or the local Universe, like the observed large-scale structure (LSS) of matter and galaxies \citep{Boss2017}, with remarkable accuracy, it is being put under stress due to tension observed between early and local probes.
-A $\sim 2 \,\sigma$ tension is in the structure growth parameter $S_8=\sigma_8\sqrt{\Omm/0.3}$, where $\sigma_8$ is the normalisation of the power spectrum and $\Omm$ is the total matter density parameter \citep[][]{Hildebrandt:2017, planck2020, joudaki2020, heymans2021,DES2021,diValentino:2021s,HSC2023}, suggests that the local Universe is less clustered than what is expected from early-time measurements when extrapolated under the LCDM model.
-If these tensions are not due to systematics, extensions to the $\Lambda$CDM are necessary, which will be tested with the next generation of cosmic shear surveys like {\it Euclid} \citep{Laureijs:2011} or the Vera Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{Ivezic:2008}.
+Although the $\Lambda$CDM model can describe observations of the early Universe, such as the cosmic microwave background \citep[CMB; e.g.][]{planck2020}, or the Local Universe, such as the observed large-scale structure (LSS) of matter and galaxies \citep{Boss2017}, with remarkable accuracy, it is being put under stress due to tension observed between early and local probes.
+A $\sim 2 \,\sigma$ tension is in the structure growth parameter $S_8=\sigma_8\sqrt{\Omm/0.3}$, where $\sigma_8$ is the normalisation of the power spectrum and $\Omm$ is the total matter density parameter \citep[][]{Hildebrandt:2017, planck2020, joudaki2020, heymans2021,DES2021,diValentino:2021s,HSC2023}, suggests that the Local Universe is less clustered than what is expected from early-time measurements when extrapolated under the $\Lambda$CDM model.
+If these tensions are not due to systematics, extensions to the $\Lambda$CDM model are necessary, which will be tested with the next generation of cosmic shear surveys such as {\it Euclid} \citep{Laureijs:2011} or the Vera Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{Ivezic:2008}.